Banyarwanda: Recent history

 In 1959, following a decade of increasing tension between the Tutsi and the Hutu, a social revolution took place in Rwanda.
 Hutu activists began killing Tutsi, overturning the centuries-old Tutsi dominance amongst the Banyarwanda.
 The Belgians suddenly changed allegiance, becoming pro-Hutu, and the Rwandan monarchy was abolished in 1962 following a referendum.
 Rwanda then gained independence as a republic, under Hutu leadership.
 As the revolution progressed, Tutsi began leaving the country to escape the Hutu purges, settling in the four neighbouring countries Burundi, Uganda, Tanzania and Zaire.
-These exiles, unlike the Banyarwanda who migrated during the pre-colonial and colonial era, were regarded as refugees in their host countries, and began almost immediately to agitate for a return to Rwanda.
+These exiles, unlike the Banyarwanda who migrated during the colonial era, began almost immediately to agitate for a return to Rwanda.
 They formed armed groups, known as inyenzi (cockroaches), who launched attacks into Rwanda; these were largely unsuccessful, and led to further reprisal killings of Tutsi and further Tutsi exiles.
 By 1964, more than 300,000 Tutsi had fled, and were forced to remain in exile for the next three decades.
 Pro-Hutu discrimination continued in Rwanda itself, although the violence against the Tutsi did reduce somewhat following a coup in 1973.
 The Twa, the minority class of the Banyarwanda, remained marginalised, and by 1990 were almost entirely forced out of the forests by the government; many became beggars.

 In the 1980s, a group of 500 Banyarwanda refugees in Uganda, led by Fred Rwigyema, fought with the rebel National Resistance Army (NRA) in the Ugandan Bush War, which saw Yoweri Museveni overthrow Milton Obote.
 These soldiers remained in the Ugandan army following Museveni's inauguration as Ugandan president, but simultaneously began planning an invasion of Rwanda through a covert network within the army's ranks.
 In 1990, the soldiers broke ranks and launched an invasion of northern Rwanda as the Rwandan Patriotic Front (RPF), initiating the Rwandan Civil War; neither side was able to gain a decisive advantage, and in 1993 the Rwandan government and the RPF signed a cease-fire.
 This ended on 6 April 1994 when President Habyarimana's plane was shot down near Kigali Airport, killing him.
 The shooting down of the plane served as the catalyst for the Rwandan genocide, which began within a few hours.
-Over the course of approximately 100 days, between 500,000 and 1,000,000 Tutsi and politically moderate Hutu were killed in well-planned attacks on the orders of the interim government.
+Over the course of approximately 100 days, between 500,000 and 1,000,000 Tutsi and non-compliant Hutu were killed in well-planned attacks on the orders of the interim government.
 Many Twa were also killed, despite not being directly targeted.
 The RPF restarted their offensive, and took control of the country methodically, gaining control of the whole country by mid-July.